Los Angeles FC, 2022–

 Gareth Bale’s return to Real Madrid after a season on loan at Tottenham did not quite prove what he needed to revive his career.
 After a decent year at Spurs in 2020/21, there were some hopes that, under the the management of Carlo Ancelotti, Bale could play an important role.

 It was not to be, though, and while Bale added winners' medals in both La Liga and the Champions League to his already packed trophy cabinet, he barely played in either competition.
-And so, the end of the 2021/22 season brought an understated close to his glittering Real Madrid career.
-With three league titles and five Champions League wins, Bale is among the most decorated British footballers of all time.
-Where he ends up next will be fascinating to see.
+And so, the end of the 2021/22 campaign brought an understated close to his glittering Real Madrid career, and with it a move to Major League Soccer side Los Angeles FC.
+In America, Bale quickly added to his three La Liga titles and five Champions League medals, as he helped his new club to the MLS Supporter's Shield, and then scored a dramatic equaliser to send the MLS Cup final to penalties, which LA FC won.
+He is already among the most decorated British footballers of all time, and there may be a few more years in him yet.

 It is only natural, when considering what kind of player he is, for the mind to drift back to the hat-trick at Inter Milan in 2010 with which Bale announced himself on the world stage.
 The reality, however, is that the explosive acceleration and searing pace that defined the eye-catching, early days of his career are no longer quite what they were.
 Bale has therefore had to adapt his game.
 He still has a wand of a left foot, and his greatest threat is coming off the right to get into a shooting position.
 He is no longer able to receive to feet and beat an opponent to create his own shooting opportunities by shifting the ball with the outside of his left foot a few yards infield, so he has had to improve his movement to get into positions to score.